 A table view displays data for a set of related records, with rows representing individual records and columns representing the attributes of those records.
-For example, in a table of employee records, each row represents one employee, and the columns represent such attributes as the first and last name, address, salary, and so on.
-Table views are versatile user-interface elements that are found in many Mac apps.
+For example, in a table of employee records, each row represents one employee, and the columns might represent employee attributes such as the last name, first name, and office location.

-A table view can have a single column or multiple columns and allows scrolling both vertically and horizontally.
-It consists of rows, each of which have a a corresponding cell that represents a field in a data collection.
+A table view can have a single column or multiple columns, and it allows vertical and horizontal scrolling, content selection, and column dragging.
+Each row in a table view has at least one corresponding cell that represents a field in a data collection.

 At a Glance

 Understanding the structure of a table view, and knowing how to build one, lets you create Mac apps that present tabular data in an attractive, functional way.

 Tables Use a Collection of Classes to Manage Content

 The various components of a table view—including column, row, header, and cell—are each supported by a distinct

 NSView subclass.
 These classes work together with the